salesforce/refocus/README.md

 - Run ```heroku open``` and view the app running in Heroku
 - Run ```heroku run bash``` then run ```mocha``` to execute the test suite

+If you are running on Heroku and you want to use Google Analytics, store your tracking id in a Heroku config variable called `GOOGLE_ANALYTICS_ID`.

 ## Configuring New Relic

 ### Local Deployment